ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-clip-asset.md

   For the time being the only mode available is *constant motion*, which means that when this clip is played, the parent object will be moved at a constant speed into a single direction.
 This can be used for walking animations, but it might be tricky to avoid *foot sliding*.

+  * **Constant Root Motion**: The constant motion is separated into a direction and length value.
+If the length is non-zero, the direction value is rescaled to this length.
+This makes it easier to define diagonal directions.
+E.g. you can use the value `(1, 1, 0)` as direction and `1` as length, and don't need to *normalize* the direction yourself to `(0.7, 0.7, 0)`.

+    > **Automatic Extraction:**
+    >
+    > Constant root motion can be estimated automatically by the editor for you.
+Click the button *Extract Root Motion From Feet* in the toolbar, or from the *Asset* main menu.
+The editor then samples the animation clip and estimates how the feet would move the character to determine an average direction and speed.
+For this to work, the [skeleton](skeleton-asset.md) must specify which bones are the left and right foot bones.
+Upon success, it fills out the root motion direction value.
+You can then adjust the value, for example, it is often necessary to remove unwanted motion along the Z axis.

 ## Playback

 The toolbar buttons allow you to play/pause/reset and slow-down the animation playback.
 Additionally you can use the **time scrubber** right below the 3D viewport to manually play the animation.
 It is best to pause the automatic playback then.